joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step5.md

 and copy it directly.

-Now back in the terminal on the right clone that repo like this (changing YOUR_USERNAME for your github username):
+Now back in the terminal on the right clone that repo like this (changing YOUR_USERNAME for your github username, or perhaps just typing 'git clone ' and pasting the link from above).

 `git clone git@github.com:YOUR_USERNAME/PullRequestCertification.git`{{execute}}